Childhood nudity: Naturism

 The naturist/nudist point of view is that children are "nudists at heart" and that naturism provides the ideal environment for healthy development.
 It is noted that modern psychology generally agrees that children can benefit from an open environment where the bodies of others their own age of both sexes are not hidden.
 However, there is less agreement regarding children and unrelated adults being nude.
 While some doctors have taken the view that some exposure of children to adult nudity (particularly parental nudity) may be healthy, others—notably Benjamin Spock—disagreed.
 Spock's view was later attributed to the lingering effect of Freudianism on the medical profession.

 Many tend to view naturism as indecent, and possibly a danger to children, based upon the assumption that nudity is always sexual.
-Naturist organizations have worked to present their own view, that naturism is respectable, maintaining rules such as favoring family membership and excluding single men, and offering evidence of the benefits in terms of both physical and mental health and wellbeing.
-Farm & Wilderness, a summer camp system in Vermont was clothing optional from its founding in 1939 until the 1980s when nudity was allowed only for swimming, and banned in the 2000s.
+Naturist organizations have worked to present their own view that naturism is respectable, maintaining rules such as favoring family membership and excluding single men while offering evidence of the benefits in physical and mental health.